FIND YOUR WAY

 My name is Efrat.
-I have lived in Belgium for over 20 years and via different aspects of my life such as learning languages, studying, social life and work, I have transformed Belgium into my home.
+I have lived in Belgium for over 20 years and via learning languages, studying, social life and work, I have transformed Belgium into my home.

-As an academic, I have spent over 20 years conducting research and interacting with different migrant groups, especially those who are voluntary.
+As an academic, I have spent over 20 years conducting research and interacting with different migrant groups, especially voluntary migrants.

 I studied at Bar Ilan University, Israel, KU Leuven, Belgium and taught at Ghent University, Belgium.
 After a solid grounding in research, I decided to go into practice, bringing my knowledge and expertise to assist people on their journey.

-In order to help migrants fulfil themselves, I give lectures, workshops and conferences on these topics for large and small groups, in addition to coaching before and during migration.
+In order to help migrants fulfil themselves, I give lectures, workshops and conferences on these topics for large and small groups, in addition to coaching.

 Resources concerning my academic work can be found here.